Pandaqi/Pandaqi-Studio/pandaqi-studio/content/starry-skylines/_index.md

 media: [video/starryskylines_explanation_gif, page/starryskylines_finishedgames]

 ---

+A [One Paper Game](/boardgames#one-paper-games) for 1--9 players about simultaneously building a city in space.

 Build the nicest neighbourhood on your planet and **score the most points**.
 The problem?
 Your opponents are doing the same and invading your precious space!